The statistical measures P-value and Q-value are defined through frequentist properties of certain procedures. Namely,

 Null hypothesis testing vs. effect sizes

-So far, we have been equating statistical inference to testing the null hypothesis.
-This has been because in high-dimensional problems our first interest is often to identify the important variables.
-However, in most applications, eventually, we should be primarily interested in the effect size, rather than the probability whether the effect is zero, let alone in its P-value.
+So far, we have been talked about statistical inference related to testing the null hypothesis.
+This is because in high-dimensional problems our first interest is often to identify the important variables.
+However, eventually, in most applications, we should be primarily interested in the effect size, rather than the probability whether the effect is zero, let alone in its P-value.
 Furthermore, since almost all effects are non-zero when we look carefully enough, it follows that if we simply increase our sample size, we will see a statistically significant difference virtually in every possible comparison we can think of, at least in fields such as social sciences, humanities etc., that study very complex phenomena that are affected by numerous factors.
 In those cases, a statistically highly significant result may not be at all significant in real life.
 For example, suppose we can show that group A statistically significantly (P-value < 0.05) earn more than group B when both groups have same education.
 If this result has been achieved from a large sample of individuals (say millions), and the difference in earnings is very small, say 1%, then this result is unlikely to be surprising: groups A and B are different in some identifiable way, otherwise you could not tell who belong to A and who to B, and therefore we also expect at least some small differences between them in also in other things we can measure.
 The real question is how large is the difference.
 If the difference between the groups turns out to be large enough, say e.g. 10% in the income example, then we may want to seek for a further explanation for it.